 '''

-RTEMS_SUCCESSFUL - timer created successfully RTEMS_INVALID_NAME - invalid timer name RTEMS_TOO_MANY - too many timers created
+RTEMS_SUCCESSFUL - timer created successfully RTEMS_INVALID_ADDRESS - id is NULL RTEMS_INVALID_NAME - invalid timer name RTEMS_TOO_MANY - too many timers created

 '''

 This directive creates a timer.
 The assigned timer id is returned in id.
 This id is used to access the timer with other timer manager directives.
 For control and maintenance of the timer, RTEMS allocates a TMCB from the local TMCB free pool and initializes it.